Young invincibles: Enrollment figures (2013-2014)

 At the state level, initial Marketplace enrollment data for young adults generally reflected that of the Federally facilitated Exchange.
 Most states reported 21-27% participation by this key age group.
-States at lower extremes included Arkansas, Arizona and New Mexico, with initial enrollment rates by young adults hovering between 17-18%.
+States at lower extremes included Arkansas, Arizona and New Mexico, with initial enrollment rates by young adults hovering between 17 and 18%.
 Massachusetts and the District of Columbia are among those reporting higher initial rates of enrollment by young adults, at 31% and 43%, respectively.